 Links are embedded in emails to trick people into accessing fake websites that look just like the real sites of the company, organization, or agency that fraudsters are impersonating.
 If you follow the instructions and enter your personal information on the website, you’ll deliver it directly into the hands of identity thieves.
 To check whether the message is really from the company or agency, call it directly or go to its official site.

-Never enter your personal information in a pop-up screen.
+Never enter your personal information on a pop-up screen.

 Sometimes, a phisher will direct you to a real company’s, organization’s, or agency’s website, but then an unauthorized pop-up screen created by the scammer appears out of the blue, with blanks in which to provide your personal information.
 If you fill it in, your information will go to the phisher.
 Legitimate companies, agencies, and organizations don’t ask for personal information via pop-up screens.
 Install pop-up blocking software to help prevent this type of phishing attack.

-Be wary when some contacts you and says you’ve been a victim of fraud.
+Be wary when some contacts you and say you’ve been a victim of fraud.

 Be suspicious if someone contacts you unexpectedly and asks for your personal information.